 Judgmental individuals very rarely have inner peace, since judgment produces a busy schedule trying to force placation of the outside world to personal measurements.
 The process of pushing one’s truths and beliefs onto others is the attempt to maintain personal balance.
 A judgmental person must always defend oneself against outside changes.
 Many judgmental individuals are too busy attacking others even to notice they lack inner peace until they slow down.
 Because of this, they rarely do slow down; they continuously work to ignore the many problems of their lifestyle.

 So how does one live without judgment?
 Embrace your opinion!

 One truth is: Opinions are not judgment, that it’s OK to have many opinions!

 Opinions by nature do change!
 Opinions are your personal feelings on an issue or situation at a given moment.
 As we age, a person discovers more information which will be used to shift your opinion to include the new facts.
 When opinions are not allowed to change over time, they slowly harden, a person shifts into becoming opinionated and this is the edge when they begin to hold to their opinions as if they were the truth.
-Once holding your view as the only truth it means your opinionated outlook has calcified into judgment.
+Once holding your view as the only truth, it means your opinionated outlook has calcified into judgment.
 Once opinions have mutated into judgments, it’s tough for a person to change their views and actions.
 In western culture, the trend is to push opinions into becoming judgments, and that is the terrible mistake most people make.

 In a judgmental culture, opinionated people are view upon as the trouble makers.
-Personal opinions are also the seeds for revolution.

 Judgments are measurements that we don’t allow to change easily.
 Opinions, however, are small snapshots of time, of looking at the world but snapshots that are allowed to freely change as we discover new information, as we expand our awareness.